-• Compiler storage of data objects by natural byte alignment on page 6-43.
+• Compiler storage of data objects by natural byte alignment on page 6-45.

---unaligned\access, --no\unaligned\access on page 3-206.
+--unaligned_access, --no_unaligned_access on page 3-207.

-- --cpu=name on page 2-8
+- --cpu=name on page 2-19

-- --bigend on page 2-6
+- --bigend on page 2-12

-- --littleend on page 2-18.
+- --littleend on page 2-51.

-ARM Architecture Reference Manual, ARMv7-A and ARMv7-R edition, .http://infocenter/help/topic/com.arm.doc.ddi0406-/index.html.
+• ARM Architecture Reference Manual, ARMv7-A and ARMv7-R edition, http://infocenter/help/topic/com.arm.doc.ddi0406-/index.html.

-2.15 ARM architecture v7-M
+2.16 ARM architecture v7-M

-This is an overview of the compilation tools support for ARMv7-M (ARMv7 architecture targeted for the microcontroller profile).
-Microcontroller profiles implement a programmers' model designed for fast interrupt processing, with hardware stacking of registers and support for writing interrupt handlers in high-level languages.
-It implements a variant of the ARMv7 protected memory system architecture and supports the 16-bit Thumb and 32-bit Thumb instruction sets only.
+ARMv7-M is a variant of the ARMv7 architecture targeted at the microcontroller profile.
+It implements a variant of the ARMv7 protected memory system architecture and supports only the Thumb instruction set.
 It does not support the ARM instruction set.
 The following table shows useful command-line options.

-Command-line option Description cpu=7 ARMv7 with 16-bit Thumb and 32-bit Thumb only and without hardware dividea cpu=7-M ARMv7 microcontroller profile with 16-bit Thumb and 32-bit Thumb only and hardware divide cpu=name Where name is a specific ARM processor.
-For example: Cortex-M3 for ARMv7 with 16-bit Thumb and 32-bit Thumb only, hardware divide, ARMv6 style BE-8 and LE data endianness support, and unaligned accesses.
+Command-line option Description cpu=7 ARMv7 with Thumb instructions only and without hardware dividea cpu=7-M ARMv7 microcontroller profile with Thumb instructions only and hardware divide cpu=name Where name is a specific ARM processor.
+For example: Cortex-M3 for ARMv7 with Thumb instructions only, hardware divide, ARMv6 sty BE-8 and LE data endianness support, and unaligned accesses.